 In addition to organising auctions, the company assists with collection management, advises a number of European ancestral families, international museums and collectors, and publishes selectively within the field.
 Since 2017, the company has been working as part of Olympia Auctions, London’s specialist valuers and auctioneers.
 To find out more about their work, click here.

 At Close Range: life and death in an artillery regiment, 1939-45

 The direct experience of the gunners has long been a neglected aspect of World War II history.
 We have had plenty on life in a tank unit, or a fighter squadron, but there is a sense in which the role of the artillery has been seen as more mundane, perhaps less glamorous.
 Peter Hart insightfully addresses this imbalance.

 The Reckoning: the defeat of Army Group South, 1944

 The Eastern Front remains the forgotten child of Western histories of the Second World War.
 Yet, as Prit Buttar argues in The Reckoning, the conflict here was existential.
 Two nations, with diametrically opposed ideologies, each fought not just for victory, but for the complete extinction of the other.
 His well-argued thesis is that 1944 was the pivotal year in hostilities between the Red Army and the Wehrmacht.

 WINNER – BRONZE AWARD

-Thank you to everyone who took part in voting this year.
+Thank you to everyone who took part in voting this year, and to our sponsors.
 To find out more about the magazine and how to subscribe, click here.